TMJ Disorder Treatment in De Pere, WI

 - An unbalanced or uneven bite

-Popping and clicking of the jaw alone doesn’t indicate you have TMD unless you experience other symptoms with it.
-If you suspect you have TMD, Dr. Chad can help make that determination and prescribe a comprehensive plan for your treatment.
+Popping and clicking in the jaw alone doesn’t indicate you have TMD.
+If you suspect you have TMD, Dr. Yenchesky can help make that determination and prescribe a comprehensive plan for your treatment.